When Scuba Diving in Phuket What Will I See?

 Whether you are learning to scuba dive with the PADI Discover Scuba Diving or the PADI Open Water Course or your are already certified and you are looking at doing a day trip or liveaboard adventure there are many amazing marine creatures to see under the water.

-These dive sites here are not recommended for those learning to dive however these sites are very good for courses such as the PADI Advanced Open Water Course and PADI specialty such as PADI Digital Underwater Photography, Nitrox or Deep Diver.
+These dive sites here are not recommended for those learning to dive however these sites are very good for courses.
+Courses such as the PADI Advanced Open Water Course.
+Also the PADI specialties such as PADI Digital Underwater Photography, Nitrox or Deep Diver.

-Koh Doc Mai is a macro dive site with lots of different types of shrimp including the Durban Dancer and Banded Boxer Shrimps, also lobsters and a variety of eels and nudibranchs.
+Koh Doc Mai is a macro dive site with lots of different types of shrimp including the Durban Dancer and Banded Boxer Shrimps.
+Also lobsters and a variety of eels and nudibranchs.
 Seahorses are commonly found here as well.
 It is also a great place to find Bamboo sharks lurking in the crevices.
-There is an enormous amount of fish life here including pufferfish, groupers, wrasse, travally, butterflyfish and if you are very lucky you maybe able to find an anglerfish (frogfish) hiding on the wall.
-Another great dive site for the PADI Advanced Open Water Course and specialties such as deep, digital underwater photography and Nitrox.
+There is an enormous amount of fish life here including pufferfish, groupers, wrasse, travally, butterflyfish.
+If you are very lucky you maybe able to find an anglerfish (frogfish) hiding on the wall.

 Overall you will see many wonderful creatures whilst scuba diving in Phuket which makes it a wonderful place for both experienced divers or those learning to scuba dive.